Maruoka Castle

 Getting There

-From JR Awaraonsen Station, approx. 20 minutes by Keifuku Bus to Eiheiji, get off at Maruoka Castle / From Fukui Station West Exit, approx. 50 minutes by Keifuku Bus to Maruoka Castle, get off at Maruoka Castle / 5 minutes by car from Maruoka IC on Hokuriku Expressway
+Approx. 20 minutes by Keifuku Bus bound for Eiheiji from JR Awaraonsen Station; get off at Maruoka Castle and it’s right there / Approx. 50 minutes by Keifuku Bus bound for Maruoka Castle from the West Exit of Fukui Station; get off at Maruoka Castle and it’s right there / 5 minutes by car from the Maruoka Interchange on the Hokuriku Expressway

 Car Park